Oman395/highly-configurable-panon-shader/readme.md

 Featuring configurable smoothing, bars, colors, and damn near everything else!
+## Installation
+Clone the repository into ~/.local/share/panon/{folder name here}.
+That's it.
 ## Customization
 ### Bars
 HCPS features several bespoke features for bars.
 The only thing it lacks is circles; however, there are several fantastic shaders for that, and quite honestly the math makes my head hurt.